Piper-S/course_project/README.md

 Our toolbox will guide you to the tableau official website

+### Sonarqube & sonar scanner

+Username: admin

+Password: admin

+(you can change it to whatever you like after logged in)

 ### Tensorflow

 it will open up a jupyter terminal, and you can try the command below to ensure it's working